 Our recent PhD students have taken up post-doctoral positions in other top UK universities and international universities (in the US, Italy and Australia), as well as being appointed to lectureships.

-A high 2.2 degree in Psychology, Linguistics or Science.
+A 2.2 degree in Psychology, Cognitive Science or a related subject .

 If you hold a degree in Psychology it would be preferable, though not essential, if this was British Psychological Society accredited.